 To execute READ SERIAL FLASH DISCOVERY PARAMETER command, S# is driven LOW.
-The command code is input on DQ0, followed by three address bytes and eight dummy clock cycles (address is always 3 bytes, even if the device is configured to work in 4-byte address mode).
+The command code is input on DQ0, followed by three address bytes and eight dummy clock cycles (address is always 3 bytes, even for 4-byte address mode).
 The device outputs the information starting from the specified address.
 When the 2048-byte boundary is reached, the data output wraps to address 0 of the serial Flash discovery parameter table.
 The operation is terminated by driving S# HIGH at any time during data output.